 218-623-7805 | [email protected]

-A Duluth native, Kim volunteers her time to multiple local non-profits including the Northern Lights Foundation, Twin Ports Community Thanksgiving Buffet and Project Joy; understanding the value in giving back to our community.
-Kim also sits on the Career Pathways board for the City of Duluth Workforce Development office with a special emphasis in Healthcare Careers and the Senior Programs Advisory Board.
+A Duluth native, Kim volunteers her time to multiple local non-profits including the Twin Ports Community Thanksgiving Buffet and Project Joy; understanding the value in giving back to our community.
+Kim sits on the Career Pathways board for the City of Duluth Workforce Development office with a special emphasis in Healthcare Careers, the Senior Programs Advisory Board and the action & media committees for Dementia Friendly Duluth.

 Kim is a Certified Volunteer Administrator through the Minnesota Association of Volunteer Administration and provides assistance with all aspects of agency operations including program management, program development and community partnership development in support of Age Well’s mission.